Moltenhead/The-Sound-of-Images/README.md

 3. execute `python setup.py install` from the application root to install dependencies
 4. add images you want to test within `./img` from application root
 5. execute `python __main__.py` from the application root to start the app
-6. select image to play and select size option
+6. select image to play then select resize option
 7. listen

 ### Don't over do it :